vchi90/MeowMaze/README.md

   and if none apply, then apply the recursive case:

   Recursive case: If there is a split, invoke recursive abstraction.
 (See recursive abstraction.)

+  The end product should be a solved maze.

 ## Class(es), with Fields and Methods
   Maze class: Double integer array maze.
 Treasure.
 Explorer.
 Wall.
 Stepping stone.
 Directions. toString.